Business Insurance in Poland 2026 • OC Liability, Property & Construction Cover

 Recommended Coverage for All Businesses

-Every company operating in Poland — from a one-person JDG (jednoosobowa działalność gospodarcza) to a large spółka akcyjna — should seriously consider three core layers of protection:
+Every company operating in Poland — from a one-person JDG (jednoosobowa działalność gospodarcza) to a large spółka akcyjna — should seriously consider these core layers of protection:

 OC Działalności — General Liability Insurance Explained